 We Are Here to Help!

-Whether you have a new diagnosis of facioscapulohumeral muscular dystrophy (FSHD) or have been living with FSHD for some time and recently received genetic confirmation, we understand that you may experience a range of reactions, including relief, anger, sadness, fear of the future, and feeling isolated with the disease.
+Whether you have a new diagnosis of facioscapulohumeral muscular dystrophy (FSHD) or have been living with FSHD for some time, we understand that you may experience a range of reactions, including anger, sadness, fear of the future, and feeling isolated with the disease.
 Or you may be the parent of a child with FSHD or Early-onset FSHD and wish to speak with another parent.
-Whatever you are feeling, it is normal and you are not alone.
+Whatever your feelings, they are normal and you are not alone.

 Please contact us with your questions.
 We are ready to listen and support you in your journey.
 Please understand, however, that we are not healthcare professionals and are unable to provide medical advice, for which you should consult your doctor or other healthcare professionals.